 In many countries, fly ashes produced from coal combustion are utilised rather than disposed of, in part as cement raw material (Hall & Livingston 2002).
-Although this method can reduce the immediate leaching of heavy metals and other toxic chemicals, weathering and erosion over time will ultimately cause their release back to the environment.
+Although this method can reduce the immediate leaching of heavy metals and other toxic elements from the ashes, weathering and erosion over time will ultimately cause their release back to the environment.